wavemaker/kafka-connector/README.md

 Apart from above apis, there are other apis in each connector interface, please visit connector interfaces in the kafka-api module.

-## Conclusion
-Using Kafka-Connector in the WaveMaker application, it is provides an easy apis to interact with Kafka cluster.